complexvariables/ArnoldiVandermonde.jl/README.md

 f(x) = sin(exp(x))
 p = project(f, 0, 1)                         # stops at degree 17
 p = project(f, BigFloat(0), 1)               # stops at degree 77
+x = range(BigFloat(0), 1, 5000)
-maximum(abs(f(x) - p(x)) for x in range(BigFloat(0), 1, 5000))    # ≈ 3e-72
+maximum(abs, f.(x) - p(x))                   # ≈ 3e-72
 ```

 ## Notes

-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/complexvariables/ArnoldiVandermonde.jl).
+- Evaluation of an `ArnoldiPolynomial` directly on an array can be much faster than broadcasting scalar evaluation.

-The same algorithms will work for any vectors that support linear combination and inner products.
+- The same algorithms will work for any vectors that support linear combination and inner products.
 But this package is written with fixed-dimensional `AbstractVectors` in mind for simplicity.
 In fact, the resulting basis is a view of a standard `Matrix`.
+- If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/complexvariables/ArnoldiVandermonde.jl).

 ## License